cpjobling/eg-247-textbook/_build/labs/lab04/index.md

 In this lab exercise we will demonstrate that time-convolution of a system response can be solved in the complex frequency domain using Laplace and Inverse Laplace transforms.

-* Use the inverse Laplace transform function `ilaplace` to solve the step response of the RC circuit given in exercise 10 without convolution.
+* Use the inverse Laplace transform function `ilaplace` to solve the step response of the RC circuit given in exercise 7 Part 4 without convolution.
 You will need the Laplace transform of the circuit's impulse response $h(t)$ and the unit step $u_0(t)$ (MATLAB `heaviside`).
 * Plot the result using `ezplot`
 * Confirm the result with a Simulink simulation